top of page

 Vigilante by Kerry Wilkinson

 Vigilante is the second in the DS Jessica Daniel detective series by Kerry Wilkinson.
-This series is low on violence or shock value, just daily investigative work by a determined police woman that gets the job done.
+These are low on violence or shock value, just daily investigative work by a determined police woman that gets the job done.

-This takes place fifteen months after the previous novel and although it stands on its own, readers will want to read Locked In first.
-As well as recurring characters, all the beans are spilled about the previous case, and it's nicer to know beforehand.
+Like all great mysteries, it's more about the puzzle and the personality.
+This takes place fifteen months after the previous novel, and although it stands on its own, readers will want to read Locked In first.
+As well as recurring characters, all the beans are spilled about the previous case, which is nice to know beforehand.
 Along with her usual team, this adds Welsh DC Carrie Jones, and a love interest in nerdy forensics member Adam.
-We see a personal side to Jessica as she juggles work and dating Adam, before becoming so obsessed with the case in the second half she blindly pursues a wrong direction.
+Jessica becomes so obsessed with the case she blindly pursues a wrong direction.

 So blind she asks her team to break the law, so certain she is correct.

-As a mystery reader on the lookout for clues, the villain was pretty easy to guess.
-When the killer entered the stage, a giant spotlight directed by the patron saint of armchair detectives shone down, and I knew who it was.
-Jessica also suspects someone on her team is acting strangely and follows up - but again, I knew why she was wrong.
-Which begs the question to you, reader: is it just as enjoyable to know (or) guess and be right, as it is to be surprised at the reveal of the villain?
+The villain was pretty easy to guess.
+When the killer entered the stage, a giant spotlight directed by the patron saint of armchair detectives shone down, and we knew who it was.
+Which begs the question to you, reader: is it as enjoyable to know (or guess and be right), as it is to be surprised at the reveal of the villain?
 I say yes.
-I found this an enjoyable sequel to the first even though I could see the plot for the trees.
-The characters were as good and we get to know them better.
+I found this an enjoyable sequel to tike all great mysteries, it's more about the puzzle and the personality.

 My other reviews in the Jessica Daniel series: